Prague slave trade: Poles

 Slaves were also provided by the Slavs themselves as war captives during the unification of Poland under Mieszko I. To sustain this military machine and meet other state expenses, large amounts of revenue were necessary.
 Greater Poland had some natural resources used for trade, such as fur, hide, honey and wax, but those surely did not provide enough income.
 According to Ibrahim ibn Yaqub, Prague in Bohemia, a city built of stone, was the main center for the exchange of trading commodities in this part of Europe.

 From Kraków, the Slavic traders brought tin, salt, amber, and other products they had, most importantly slaves; Muslim, Jewish, Hungarian, and other traders were the buyers of the Prague slave market.
 The Life of St. Adalbert, written at the end of the 10th century by John Canaparius, records the fate of many Christian slaves sold in Prague as the main curse of the time.
 Dragging of shackled slaves is shown as a scene in the 12th-century bronze Gniezno Doors.
 It may well be that the territorial expansion financed itself by being the source of loot, of which the captured local people were the most valuable part.
 The scale of the human trade practice is arguable, however, because much of the population from the defeated tribes was resettled for agricultural work or in the near-gord settlements, where they could serve the victors in various capacities and thus contribute to the economic and demographic potential of the state.
 Considerable increase of population density was characteristic of the newly established states in Eastern and Central Europe.
-The slave trade not insufficient to meet all revenue needs, the Piast state had to look for other options.
+With the slave trade insufficient to meet all revenue needs, the Piast state had to look for other options.

 Mieszko thus strove to subdue Pomerania at the Baltic coast.
 The area was the site of wealthy trade emporia, frequently visited by traders, especially from the east, west and north.
 Mieszko had every reason to believe that great profits would have resulted from his ability to control the rich seaports situated on long distance trade routes such as Wolin, Szczecin, and Kołobrzeg.